-Karnataka crisis: Aiming to save Cong-JD(S) govt, Kumaraswamy to expand cabinet today
+Karnataka crisis: Kumaraswamy expands cabinet, inducts two ministers

 However,an increasing number of aspirants in the Congress is worrying the coalition leaders, as it may once again lead to disgruntlement and cause disturbance for the smooth functioning of the alliance government.

-The coalition leaders fear onslaught by the BJP to destabilise the government, after the saffron party won 25 of the 28 Lok Sabha seats in the state, leaving Congress and JD(S)to share one seat each.
+The coalition leaders fear onslaught by the BJP to destabilise the government, after the saffron party won 25 of the 28 Lok Sabha seats in the state, leaving Congress and JD(S) to share one seat each.

 OneIndia News (with PTI inputs)